bombasticSlacks/Aspirant/Game/Agility.md

 ---
 ## Agility

 Measures how agile your character is.
-Influences movement speed, and initiative.
+Influences movement speed #TODOMovement.

 It can be honed to better perform the [Skills](Skills):
 ### Accuracy